 What is the difference between a pediatric endodontist and an adult endodontist?

-Pediatric endodontists encounter more treatment irregularities because children's teeth are still growing.
-A pediatric endodontist focuses more on issues related to cavities, traumatized teeth, and developmental anomalies.
+Pediatric endodontists work with children's growing teeth.
+Pediatric endodontic treatment focuses more on issues related to cavities, traumatized teeth, and developmental anomalies.